 The concept was birthed out of the love for space + adventures + little robots + stacked odds.
-Using this as the catalyst for the project, Bryan incorporated equally loved hard-edge black and white art from early arcade games with limited color data, and graphic novels using similar stark styles.
-He felt space was a good fit - known for it's one-source lighting and it's infinite star-peppered atmosphere.
+Using this as the catalyst for the project, I incorporated equally loved hard-edge black and white art from early arcade games with limited color data, and graphic novels using similar stark styles.
+I felt space was a good fit - known for it's one-source lighting and it's infinite star-peppered atmosphere.
 After getting the theme nailed down, the story and pacing came from finding the right music with a building, progressive feeling/element to it (not necessarily used in the final piece).
-The music helped solidify a series of scenarios or ideas he had for the piece, whether that be goals, pacing, tempo, angles, or flow.
-Then he further developed the story by sequencing shots, making sure they cut with each other, through shot lists and story boards.
+The music helped solidify a series of scenarios or ideas I had for the piece, whether that be goals, pacing, tempo, angles, or flow.
+Then I further developed the story by sequencing shots, making sure they cut with each other, through shot lists and story boards.

 The next biggest challenge was creating a "clown car" effect for the small droid character.
 The mass of the the giant canon, or BFG, was way too large to fit into such a small machine, so it was a challenge to figure out how exactly it would telescope from it's body.

 This is the final render and edit.
+A big thanks to JM Cifonie for incredible sound design direction.